Hire full-time talent anywhere with EOR

 The disadvantages of PEO insurance might include:

-• There is a risk that, upon audit, the client business will be deemed to be the employer, rather than the PEO, making the client business liable.
+There is a risk that, upon audit, the client business will be deemed the employer, rather than the PEO, making the client business liable.

 There are many different types of insurance that a company can offer to its employees.
 Sometimes this is compulsory, and sometimes it is offered as an additional benefit to employees.
 This might include health insurance, workers compensation, disability insurance, unemployment insurance and life insurance.